Full Form of FOB – Freight on Board

 This means the transfer of liability and responsibility happens at the shipping dock of the seller itself.
 That is where the origin of trade of goods begins.
 When the goods are safely on board, the buyer is to bear the transportation expenses and liabilities during the shipment.
 This type of FOB is also referred to as the FOB shipping point sometimes.

-Example – Shipment from Beijing to Los Angles is written in sales agreement as “FOB origin Beijing Jan 2020”.
+Example – Shipment from Beijing to Los Angles is written in the sales agreement as “FOB origin Beijing Jan 2020”.

 #2 – FOB Destination